-Here is a new update of a popular market valuation method using the most recent Standard & Poor's "as reported" earnings and earnings estimates and the index monthly average of daily closes for the past month.
+Here is the latest update of a popular market valuation method using the most recent Standard & Poor's "as reported" earnings and earnings estimates and the index monthly average of daily closes for the past month.
 For the earnings, see the table created from Standard & Poor's latest earnings spreadsheet.

 The Q Ratio is a popular method of estimating the fair value of the stock market developed by Nobel Laureate James Tobin.
 It's a fairly simple concept, but laborious to calculate.
 The Q Ratio is the total price of the market divided by the replacement cost of all its companies.

-The BEA's Personal Consumption Expenditures Chain-type Price Index for December, released yesterday, shows that core inflation remains below the Federal Reserve's 2% long-term target at 1.70%.
-The most recent Core Consumer Price Index release, also data through December, is higher at 2.20%.
-The Fed is on record as using Core PCE data for its primary inflation gauge.
+The BEA's Personal Consumption Expenditures Chain-type Price Index for March, released today, shows that core inflation remains below the Federal Reserve's 2% long-term target at 1.56%.
+The most recent Core Consumer Price Index release, also data through March, is higher at 2.00%.
+The Fed is on record as using Core PCE data as its primary inflation gauge.
 Headline inflation for both series is conspicuously lower, largely a result of low energy costs.

 Quick take: Based on the April S&P 500 average of daily closes, the Crestmont P/E is 107% above its arithmetic mean and at the 99th percentile of this fourteen-plus-decade monthly metric.